BPSB/combine-p-values-discrete/docs/index.rst

 To correctly compute the combined *p* value, we need to take into account the null distributions of the individual tests, i.e., what *p* values are possible.
 This module determines these values for popular tests or lets you specify them yourself.
-Of course, if you have continuous tests in the mix, you can also include it.
+Of course, if you have continuous tests in the mix, you can also include them.
 Either way, the relevant information is stored in a `CTR` object (“combined test result”).
 Tests can be combined simply by applying Python multiplication (the `*` operator) to the respective objects.